 - Are confident in creating, organising and leading physical activities

-- Are able to swim 25 meters and have the skills to self-rescue
+- Are able to swim 25 metres and have the skills to self-rescue